-There are dozens of types of content marketing out there, but the majority of content that produces real engagement – and conversions – falls into nine kinds.
-In this post, we’ll be reviewing the top nine types of content marketing and how to get the most from each one.
+There are dozens of types of content marketing out there, and you should be considering how to use them in impactful ways.
+The majority of content that produces real engagement – and conversions – falls into nine kinds.

 For your blog to be effective, it needs to be packed with helpful and informative posts.
 When people can put your content to work for them, they’re more likely to trust you as an authority.

 Blogging Best Practices:

 - Determine the pain points and burning questions that your readers go online to resolve.

 - Perform keyword research to enrich your content with real search queries people use.